gregorhunter/zbg/README.md

  or

 	zbg 0005.HK

-and you will get a stock quote. type hcp and you will get a list of historical share price changes. type gp and you get a graphic.
+and you will get a stock quote. this is equivalent to a q command on a terminal.

+type hcp and you will get a list of historical share price changes.

+type gp and you get a graphic of share price and volume.

 this should all be familiar to bloomberg users. for the time being you will have to input stock tickers that match the yahoo! formatting. deal with it.